-The TPS54240 device is a 42-V, 2.5-A, step-down regulator with an integrated high-side MOSFET.
+The TPS54040 device is a 42-V, 0.5-A, step down regulator with an integrated high side MOSFET.
 Current mode control provides simple external compensation and flexible component selection.
-A low-ripple, pulse skip mode reduces the no load, regulated output supply current to 138 μA.
-Using the enable pin, shutdown supply current is reduced to 1.3 uA, when the enable pin is low.
+A low ripple pulse skip mode reduces the no load, regulated output supply current to 116 μA.
+Using the enable pin, shutdown supply current is reduced to 1.3 μA, when the enable pin is low.

-Undervoltage lockout is internally set at 2.5 V, but it can be increased using the enable pin.
-The output voltage startup ramp is controlled by the slow-start pin that can also be configured for sequencing and tracking.
-An open-drain power good signal indicates the output is within 94% to 107% of its nominal voltage.
+Under voltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
+The output voltage startup ramp is controlled by the slow start configured can also be sequencing/tracking.
+An open drain power good signal indicates the output is within 93% to 107% of its nominal voltage.

-A wide switching frequency range allows efficiency and optimization of external component size.
-Frequency foldback and thermal shutdown protects the part during an overload condition.
+A wide switching frequency range allows efficiency and external component size to be optimized.
+Frequency fold back and thermal shutdown protects the part during an overload condition.

-The TPS54240 is available in 10-pin, thermallyenhanced HVSSOP and 10-pin 3-mm x 3-mm PowerPAD package.
+The TPS54040 is available in 10-pin thermally enhanced HVSSOP PowerPAD package.